-Duncan Weir's 80th minute drop-goal secured Scotland a 21-20 win over Italy to mark their first success in the 2014 RBS 6 Nations Championship.
-And three months later the diminutive Weir proved match-winner again as his 79th minute penalty was key in a 21-19 margin against Argentina which booked Scotland their third summer tour victory.
+Three months later the diminutive Weir proved match-winner again as his 79th minute penalty was key in a 21-19 margin against Argentina - scoring 11 points that day - to secire Scotland a third summer tour victory.

 Born in Rutherglen in 1991, Weir won his first cap for Scotland against France in the 2012 RBS 6 Nations Championship.
 He came off the bench to replace Greig Laidlaw and converted Lee Jones' second-half try.

 Weir's 2012 call-up to the national team followed a try-scoring performance for Scotland A in their 35-0 humbling of England Saxons at Galashiels in February 2012 and made his first senior Scotland start against Wales in the RBS 6 Nations championship of 2013.

 His first try for Scotland came in the opening Autumn Test that year, dotting down in Scotland's 42-17 win against Japan.

 He then started all of Scotland's games in the 2014 RBS 6 Nations that led to the summer tour and his late match-winner against Argentina.